Bath & North East Somerset Council is committed to addressing the causes and effects of climate change and is a Beacon Council for Waste.

 - We encourage walking and using rail for our staff to travel to offsite meetings

-- We work closely with our Travel Trade partners to advise them of the Council’s proposed clean air zone, which will be implemented in 2021, and to encourage them to adapt their vehicle fleets where necessary to respect its requirements and objectives.
+- We work closely with our Travel Trade partners to advise them of the Council’s clean air zone, and to encourage them to adapt their vehicle fleets where necessary to respect its requirements and objectives.

 Waste, recycling and plastics